ns-niam/CiteMind.ai/README.md

 <div align="center">

-# Niam
+# Md Sha Niamatullah (Niam)

 ### *Building trustworthy AI systems for the future of research.*

-📧 Open to AI/ML internships, collaborations, and research opportunities.
+📧 Open to AI/ML internships, collaborations and research opportunities.

 ### ⭐ If you found this project useful, give it a star!